Cornish Rex Cat

 What to Expect

-The Cornish Rex occupies a unique position among small breeds, weighing 5-10 lbs and carrying a temperament shaped by their breed group's heritage.
+The Cornish Rex stands out among small breeds, weighing 5-10 lbs and carrying a temperament shaped by their breed group's heritage.
 High-energy breeds need physical and mental outlets every day — without them, behavioral problems like inappropriate scratching, excessive vocalization, or redirected aggression are common.

 Preparing Your Home